Which of the following statements about alkanes is true? | Channels for Pearson+

 1

+Compare the reactivity of alkanes and alkenes: Alkanes are less reactive than alkenes because alkenes contain double bonds, which are more reactive than the single bonds in alkanes.

+Evaluate the statement about saturation: Alkanes are saturated hydrocarbons, so the statement that they are unsaturated is incorrect.

-Conclude that the statement 'Alkanes are hydrocarbons that contain only single bonds' is true, as it accurately describes the saturated nature of alkanes.
+Identify the correct statement: The statement 'Alkanes contain only single bonds between carbon atoms' is true, as it aligns with the definition of alkanes.

 Watch next